AYOGLOW/machine-learning-zoomcamp-homework/README.md

 # machine-learning-zoomcamp-homework
-This repository consists of homework from th ML Zoomcamp Hello World
+This repository consists of homework from the ML Zoomcamp Hello World